francoisthire/SharingAnArithmeticLibrary/README.md

 # Compiling the project

-To compile the project, you need to install Dedukti first.
+To compile the project, you need to install Dedukti (version 2.5.1) first.
 Then you can compile the project with

 ``` bash
 make main